 - Powerful antioxidant levels (specifically the amount of curcumin) that help remove free radicals in the body.
 The removal of these free radicals can aid in preventing cellular damage and are an effective way to protect the body from chronic conditions.

 Since some of the studies have been conducted on dogs suffering from osteoarthritis, it's become a recommended herbal remedy for dog hip problems as well as cancer and pain treatments (here's an article from Petsafety about using turmeric, as well as this article with owner's results from using turmeric on their dogs).

-I’ve written about our dog, Samson, before – how he was dropped off in a remote neighborhood in central Oregon and wandered around until my dad and stepmamma found him and took him in.
-My brother actually made the trip over and brought Samson to us Thanksgiving weekend of 2006.
+I've written about our dog, Samson, before - how he was dropped off in a remote neighborhood in central Oregon and wandered around until my dad and stepmomma found him and took him in.
+My brother made the trip over the mountains and brought Samson to us Thanksgiving weekend of 2006.

 In addition to all the other stuff this dog has done, he's also always favored his right back leg.
 From the beginning people commented on his crooked gait - some even thought he was limping.
 Pictures show him always sitting on his left hip and favoring his right.
 He's also chewed on that leg from the beginning - and has left a permanent mark on his fur.